NetSparkleUpdater/NetSparkle/README.md

 To create your app cast file, see the [appcast](#appcast) section of this document.

-We are open to contributions that might make the install process easier for the user.
+We are open to contributions that might make the overall install/update process easier for the user.
 Please file an issue first with your idea before starting work so we can talk about it.

 ## Basic Usage

+**Please look at the sample projects in this repository for basic, runnable usage samples!!** There are samples on using each of the built-in UIs as well as a "do it yourself in your own UI" sample!

 ```csharp
 _sparkle = new SparkleUpdater(